biowpn/bioweapon/_posts/2024-04-23-accumulate-reduce-fold.md

 1. *`std::plus` is a class template, `std::plus<>` (which is `std::plus<void>`) is a concrete class, and `std::plus<>{}` is an object.
 Function arguments can only be values.*
 2. *`std::plus<void>` is special, its call operator is generic - takes any two types.
 It's a "Transparent Operator Functor"*
-3. *If I had a magic wand, I would go back to 1998 and make `std::plus` and friends just such functors*
+3. *If I had a magic wand, I would go back to 1998 and make `std::plus` and friends just such functor*

 For `fold_left`, the binary operation is not defaulted,